 - Public protocols are so flexible that people make hardware do things the writers never anticipated.

-- The protocol definitions can have design flaws or errors in protocols and specifications.
+- The protocol definitions can have design flaws or Kills in protocols and specifications.
 For instance, vendors implementing DNS make slightly different choices and those devices may not interoperate.

 - Some protocol specifications are too expensive or not available due to proprietary elements.
 As a consequence, they are not reviewed as thoroughly as they should be.

 With protocols running over the same media, details can interact unexpectedly, causing network issues.